Wholesale inflation in US further slowed in November to 7.4%

 Friday’s producer price data captures inflation at an early stage of production and can often signal where consumer prices are headed.
 Next week, the government will report its highest-profile inflation figure, the consumer price index.
 The most recent CPI report, for October, showed a moderation in inflation, with prices up 7.7% from a year earlier.
 Though still high, that was lowest year-over-year figure since January.

-Federal Reserve Chair Jerome Powell, in a speech last week, pointed to the decline in goods prices as an encouraging sign.
+Fed Chair Jerome Powell, in a speech last week, pointed to the decline in goods prices as an encouraging sign.
 Powell suggested that housing costs, including rent, which have been a major driver of inflation, should also start to slow next year.

 The Fed chair also signaled that the central bank will likely raise its benchmark interest rate by a smaller increment when it meets next week.
 Investors foresee a half-point Fed hike, after four straight three-quarter-point increases.